Drogobo/Books/fake_language/fake_vocab.md

 "I turn my knowledge into a friend." → "Wi lo fa e ku a waniki."

-"The mountain wanted a friend." → "Ke yuza lo pu e waniki."
+"My possesions were ." → "We le wi len lo lawiko ke."